Mark has been Chief Executive of The Supreme Court and the JCPC since September 2015.

 He was in charge of Family Law in the Lord Chancellor’s Department for five years from 1994 to 1999, and of Legal Aid and Legal Services from 1987 to 1991.
 He was also Private Secretary to two Lord Chancellors (Lord Elwyn-Jones and then Lord Hailsham) from 1977 to 1979.

-Louise is Registrar of the Privy Council and The Supreme Court of the United Kingdom.
+Louise has been Registrar of the Privy Council since 1 April 2011 and The Supreme Court of the United Kingdom since 1 October 2009.

 Louise was appointed as Registrar of the Privy Council by HM Queen Elizabeth II on 1 April 2011, having previously performed this duty in an acting capacity from May 2009.